daviddvs/ml_nfv_ec/README.md

 - Backend: runs the REST backend and the ML prediction
 - Modeler: creates and distributes the model to the backend
 - Monitor: monitors backed (CPU, RAM and Bitrate)
+- Balancer: balances the load between multiple instances of the backend

 ## Get started
 Clone this repo and install the Python requirements for each element of the architecture.